CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 2. Jones, Maillardet, and Robinson 2014.
 (Ch.14: *Probability*, Ch.15: *Random variables*, Ch.16: *Discrete random variables*, Ch.17 *Continuous random variables*, Ch.18 *Parameter estimation*).

 #### Additional Suggested Readings:
+3. Bolker 2007.
+(Ch.4 *Probability and stochastic distributions for ecological modeling*)
-3. Efron and Hastie 2016.
+4. Efron and Hastie 2016.
 (Ch.1 *Algorithms and Inference*, Ch.3 *Bayesian Inference*, Ch.4 *Fisherian Inference and Maximum Likelihood Estimation*).
-4. Gelman and Hill 2007.
+5. Gelman and Hill 2007.
 (Ch.2 *Concepts and methods from basic probability and statistics*, Ch.3 *Linear regression: the basics*, Ch.7 *Simulation of probability models and statistical inferences*).
-5. Shadish, William R. 2010.
+6. Shadish, William R. 2010.
 “Campbell and Rubin: A Primer and Comparison of Their Approaches to Causal Inference in Field Settings.” *Psychological Methods* 15(1):3-17. https://doi.org/10.1037/a0015916
 <br/>

 ## Day 4: Simulation Based Programming for Model Comparison and Selection
 In this section, we will program and learn several simulation based validation tools for assessing a model of observational data in comparison to an appropriate baseline model.
 Specifically, we will learn to evaluate model performance using in-sample and out-of-sample data.